-HIAA 1882 Final Projects: For their final assignment, students in Marina Tyquiengco's History of Art and Architecture course (HIAA 1882) proposed Indigenous Art exhibitions.
+HIAA 1882 Final Projects for 2020/21 Academic Year: For their final assignment, students in Marina Tyquiengco's History of Art and Architecture course (HIAA 1882) proposed Indigenous Art exhibitions.

 Tracking COVID-19 in Indigenous Peru: Undergraduate student Valerie Aguilar Dellisanti worked on was a smart chatbot Simi that reports and diagnoses COVID-19 cases in rural and Indigenous Peru.
 It is an automated text messaging system that seeks to relieve some of the pressures on COVID-19 hotlines in Peru by answering user questions.
 The Simi algorithm determines whether a user requires COVID-19 testing.
 If the user's responses indicated that they were not at a high-risk for the virus, they would be followed up with chat questions to monitor their progress, if not, they would immediately transfer to the emergency hotline.
 This project won the MIT COVID-19 Challenge: Latin America vs. COVID-19.